-See Understanding In Sybase session states on page 25.
-See Focusing on information in overtime graphs on page 22.
+For more information about In Sybase and overtime graphs, see Understanding In Sybase session states and Focusing on information in overtime graphs.

 About viewing Session and Blocker Session locking

 The Locking view displays the blocking tree and the lock wait duration broken down into lock levels (such as, Table, Page, and Key) for the selected entity, over the selected time period.
 The following information is displayed: